 How Does Amazon Audible Work?

-When you sign up for your 30-day free trial, you will receive one free audiobook and two other Audible Originals, a total of three free audiobook titles.
+When you sign up for your 30-day free trial, you will receive one free audiobook and if you have Amazon Prime membership you get one more, a total of two free audiobook titles.
 Even if you decide to cancel the Audible subscription before the trial ends, you can keep them.
 That’s awesome!

 Every paid month after the trial period, you’ll be awarded one credit.
 You can use it to buy one audiobook or rollover credit for up to 5 months if you don’t want to use it right away.
 Just remember to use your unused credits before you cancel your subscription.
 Of course, you can buy additional books each month as well.

 You have access to over 200,000 audiobooks.
 Secure exchange if you don’t like your audiobook, swap it for free.

 Release your hands for something more useful than holding a book.
 Listen anytime, anywhere, using apps on your phone, computer, or even with Alexa device.
 Make use of your time in the gym or walk.
 Why not listen to an audiobook while cooking.